osism/metalbox/README.md

 3. Run `netbox-import.sh` to sync the files in `/opt/configuration/netbox`
 4. Run `unmount-images.sh` to unmount the `netbox-export.img` image
 5. Run `netbox-manage.sh` to sync netbox with the state in `/opt/configuration/netbox`

+## Service updates

+### Update of the manager service

+1. Run `update-manager.sh` to update the manager service

+### Update of the NetBox service

+1. Run `update-netbox.sh` to update the NetBox service

+### Update of the infrastructure services

+1. Run `update-infrastructure.sh` to update the infrastructure services

+### Update of the OpenStack services

+1. Run `update-openstack.sh` to update the OpenStack services